-National Grid ESO has opened a tender to provide stability services to the system for periods up to five years.
+National Grid ESO opened a tender to provide stability services to the system for periods up to five years.
+The tender period was oroginally due to end on 29 November but it has been extended to 17 January.
+New contract terms will be published on 25 November on NGESO’s website here

 It has invited bids from both transmission and distribution system owners and commercial service providers, although these bids will be considered in parallel.
 Providers must be Balancing Market units and NGESO says that because it needs ”high confidence in service delivery” it will only consider limited technologies in this ‘phase one’ tender: synchronous compensators and synchronous generators running in a synchronous compensator mode, which could be provided from existing plant, conversion or new build from either existing or new BM participants.
 It promised to consider a broader range of technologies in a phase two tender next year.